remynewton/Test-Automation-Homework-Week-6/README.md

 }
 ```

 I also extracted info in the Main class about the Officer class and created an object and call method using the only reflection.
-I changed the constructor for Officer.java to private for demonstration purposes.
+In doing so I also added 3 more collection streamings!

 ```
 package com.laba.solvd;